shawnking07/markdown-cv/index.md

 ## Summary

 Strong in design and integration of problem-solving skills.
-Familiar with Java, JavaScript, Python and SQL in database design.
+Familiar with Java, Python and SQL in database design.

 *Software Skills include:*
 - Backend: Spring, Flask